noah-nuebling/notes-public/mmf/updates/MMF - Update Checklist - Template.md

     - [ ] `./run uploadstrings` in the master branch
         - (Tip: Maybe on a second computer cause this takes a while)
         - (Note: If this gets annoying, look into automating with GitHub Actions runner.)
+        - (Note: Currently have to manually build 'App' scheme first [Nov 2025])
+            - (Background: The Localization Screenshot Taker doesn't auto-build to speed up iteration times - but that creates a footgun here – I think at least)

 **App**